 Depression.
 A disease without a vaccine, it can strike unannounced at any time, anywhere, and without any semblance of a warning.
 Depression can always be the fire that can blaze emotional relationships if not checked and taken care of.
+“Dating someone with depression can be hard,” according to licensed social worker Caitlin Cantor LCSW, CST.
 If you intend to keep a healthy and fruitful relationship with someone who is depressed, here are 13 points to keep in mind.

 It Is Not A Choice.

 “If your loved one is struggling with depression, you may feel confused, frustrated and distraught yourself, “ said psychologist Margarita Tartakovsky, M.S.
 Helplessness.
 Frustration.
 These are the two things that often come with depression, and it isn’t one bit a pleasant sight.
 It can take hold of the victim, sapping the energy of the things they usually love to do and are reduced to a brooding, sad, empty, and in the worst cases, crying husk.
 Depression is no ordinary lousy day or foul mood.
 It is much worse.
 And no sane being ever chooses that.
 Take note.

 Saying things like “it’ll get better,” “you need to get out of the house,” or “you’ll be fine” would be utterly empty and meaningless.
 They need better than that.
 At worst, you may be deemed as ‘shrugging it off,’ which is not suitable for your position.
 Resorting to using these tired old phrases only tells them that they’re not worth the effort, which is a big red flag in a relationship.
 Saying something along those lines makes you look like you’re only aiding them for the sake of the relationship, lacking any sincerity.